-Conversion Rate: A ratio comparing the number of people who viewed your campaign to how many of those people signed up for the campaign. (# of Signups / # of Views)*100
+Conversion Rate: A ratio comparing the number of people who viewed your display to how many of those people signed up through it. (# of Signups / # of Views)*100

-Conversion Rate Optimization (CRO): The process of making changes to a campaign or website in order to increase the rate at which visitors take the desired action (e.g., Signup or Purchase).
+Conversion Rate Optimization (CRO): The process of making changes to a display or website in order to increase the rate at which visitors take the desired action (e.g., Signup or Purchase).

 Cookies: A small text file added to a visitor's browser when they visit a page that includes your Privy Code.
 This file allows Privy to keep track of the visitor's movements within the site and associate actions (e.g., Visits, Signups, etc.) with a Privy contact profile.

-Create Step: The section of the Privy campaign builder that allows you to customize your display's design, edit the display's form, and update the campaign's coupon settings.
+Create Step: The section of the Privy display builder that allows you to customize your display's design, edit the display's form, and update the display's coupon settings.

-Display: The different types of campaigns you can create, such as popup, flyout, bar, banner, etc.
+Display type: The different styles of displays you can create, such as popup, flyout, bar, banner, etc.